Taeyong-Sung/quiz-game/README.md

 ## Description
 ![screenshot](https://github.com/user-attachments/assets/ed526cc2-338c-4e41-98bf-0bff7d200207)
 Lets play a fun quiz game!
-The goal for this simple quiz is to score above 3!
+The goal for this quiz is to score above 3!

 > ## Motivation/Inspiration:
-Since I was a child, playing quizzes online has been one of my favorite pastimes.
+Since I was a child, playing quizzes online has been one of my favorite way to pass time.
 My friends and I used to enjoy exchanging questions and answers.
-Seeing what other people knew about anything in the world compared to what I knew about anything was really exciting.
+Seeing what other people knew compared to what I knew was very intriguing.

 > ## Let's get started!

 ### Click **[here](https://taeyong-sung.github.io/quiz-game/)** to play!

-To begin the game, click on any category, then select what you believe to be the solution!
+To begin the game, choose a category, then select what you believe to be the solution!
 The quiz's last screen will display the result of your right responses!

 Project planning link : [Planning Material](https://docs.google.com/document/d/1ruifHj5xjO8IezIZq7vjtgry1uHaIX9O6zKewnI3ZAo/edit).